AmirUsefian/Autonomous3DPathfinder/README.md

 ## visualizing-the-path

-After the agent completes training, the optimal path is visualized using matplotlib in a 3D plot, which helps you understand how the agent navigated through the maze while avoiding obstacles.
+After the agent completes training, the optimal path is visualized using matplotlib in a 3D plot, which helps you understand how the agent navigated through the grids while avoiding obstacles.

 ---